Projects must provide a brief explanation for why they are eligible under the selected protocol.

 How will you be measuring, monitoring and maintaining carbon removal, including data models and risk assessments.

-Projects must define their temporal and geographic boundary.
+Projects must define the temporal and geographic project boundary.

-Projects must provide a robust assessment of the potential increases in GHG emissions outside the system boundary that occurs as a result of the Project activity.
+Projects must evaluate leakage by providing a robust assessment of the potential increases in GHG emissions outside the system boundary that occurs as a result of the project activity.

-Projects must demonstrate removals are the main purpose and only source of revenue; OR Project must demonstrate that economic barriers would prevent Project implementation in the absence of Carbon Finance.
+Projects must demonstrate financial additionality by evidencing removals are the main purpose and only source of revenue; OR demonstrating that economic barriers would prevent project implementation in the absence of carbon finance.

-Environmental Additionality is demonstrated if the climate impact of the Project is net negative after subtracting the Counterfactual CO₂ removal and all project GHG emissions.
+Projects must demonstrate environmental additionality by evidencing the climate impact of the project is net negative after subtracting the counterfactual CO2 removal and all project GHG emissions, including leakage, from project CO2 removals.

-Projects must demonstrate it is not required by existing laws, regulations, policies, or other binding obligations; OR Projects can consider anything in excess of the legal requirements as additional.
+Projects must demonstrate regulatory additionality by evidencing that the project is not required by existing laws, regulations, policies, or other binding obligations.

 Projects must select from the durability threshold(s) defined in the protocol or module to be the project durability threshold.